 Anita Lukic arrived at the University of Pittsburgh in 2016.
 She teaches both language and content courses, and serves as the study abroad and internship coordinator.

-Her research interests include German literature and culture from the eighteenth to the twenty-first century; South Slavic fiction in German-speaking countries; narratology; critical theory; and affect studies.
+Her research interests include German literature and culture from the eighteenth to the twenty-first century; South Slavic fiction in German-speaking countries; narratology; and critical theory.

 Education & Training